fotonic/fotonic.github.io/_pages/about.md

 ### Purpose

-Our goal is to help build others by sharing our insights as we navigate the ever-changing realm of developing things for life and for the web.
+Our goal is to help develop others by sharing our insights as we navigate the ever-changing realm of building things for people and businesses who traverse web.
 Occasionally we'll post other stuff too.

 ### Find us online